-The General Data Protection Regulation (GDPR) will come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) came into force on 25 May 2018 and is given authority in UK legislation through the Data Protection Act 2018 (DPA 2018).
 The intention behind the updated regulation is to give individuals more say over how companies use and process their personal data.
-GDPR is relevant to every organisation, no matter how large or small, who collect 'personal data' about European Union (EU) citizens.

 In the UK the Information Commissioner's Office (ICO) is an independent authority which upholds the UK legislation relating to Data Protection and other public information rights.